-Open year-round, the Schmeeckle Reserve Visitor Center is your starting point for exploring the natural area.
-Friendly and knowledgeable staff are available to answer your questions and provide
+Open year-round, the Schmeeckle Visitor Center is a gateway for exploring the Reserve and the Green Circle Trail.
+Student staff are available to answer questions and provide

 Visitor Center Hours